Create OAuth Application

 The authorization process for users within the application is as follows:

-- The user initiates a CNB authorization request within the application.
+- The user initiates a CNB authorization request within the application

-codeparameter. - Exchange for an
+code - Exchange for an

 1. Initiate Authorization Request